explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 ### Implementation Details: Hashes and Allocations

 Hashes are 64-bit and are computed using murmurhash on UTF-8 bytes.
-There is no mechanism for detecting and avoiding collisions; to date a collision has never been observed.
+There is no mechanism for detecting and avoiding collisions.
+To date there has never been a reproducible collision or user report about any related issues.

 The empty string is not hashed, it's just converted to/from 0.

 A small number of strings use indices into a lookup table (so low integers) rather than hashes.
 This is mostly Universal Dependencies labels or other strings considered "core" in spaCy.
-The difference between these and normal strings was sometimes important in v2 but in v3 it's mostly just a historical artefact.
+This was critical in v1, which hasn't introduced hashing yet.
+Since v2 it's important for items in `spacy.attrs`, especially lexeme flags, but is otherwise only maintained for backwards compatability.

 You can call `strings["mystring"]` with a string the `StringStore` has never seen before and it will return a hash.
 But in order to do the reverse operation, you